investindex/Psychology/README.md

 Those who remind investors not to miss the best days tend to ignore two points: (1) movements on the worst historical days have been about as large as those on the best days, and (2) the best days are not scattered throughout different parts of the market cycle.
 They occur in the midst of turbulence during and after market crashes.
 As you can see in [the table](https://raw.githubusercontent.com/investindex/Psychology/main/Largest%20Gains%20and%20Losses.png) below, the two most positive single-day returns since 1950 were in October 2008.
 Would you want to miss those?
 In a sense you would, because you would’ve been better off not holding a stock fund at all than holding one throughout that month, which saw an overall 17% decline.

 But again, I warn of the difficulty of outsmarting the market through timing.
 If you've guessed right a few times and think you have a talent for anticipating the market's direction, try to write down each day at 4pm what you think will happen the next day.
 Or if you think it's easier, try predicting next week's movement each Friday.
 Do this every day for a few months, or every week for a year, and I think you'll learn how difficult it is.
-In my view, a thoroughly informed and passive investor should buy and hold until they can invoke one of the four reasons discussed above for exiting an investment.
+In my view, a thoroughly informed and passive investor should buy and hold until they can invoke one of the five reasons discussed above for exiting an investment.
 More info on the table is in this footnote.<sup id="fn2">[[2]](#f2)</sup>

 <p align="center">
 <img src="https://github.com/investindex/Psychology/blob/main/Largest%20Gains%20and%20Losses.png"/>